How to build a Tradey desk

 What we actually built

-The Farzad setup has four big pieces.
+The Farzad setup has five big pieces.

 It scans the market for liquid US stocks with fresh catalysts, news, volume, sentiment, and a clean risk map.
 It does not trade.
 It only creates a candidate list.